jinlee/418-final/index.md

 ## Approach - OpenMP ##

-We thought that the threading api was useful, but wanted it even easier for developers to take **existing** code and add in parallelism.
+We thought that the threading api was useful, but wanted it to be even easier for developers to take **existing** code and add in parallelism.
 This is why we turned to OpenMP style declarations.

 In OpenMP, you can declare certain parts of the code to be safe for